What is B2B and B2C? Differences between B2B and B2C

 Here are some successful B2C models

-When it comes to successfull B2C companies, the first that springs to my mind is Amazon - the largest retailer in the United States.
+When it comes to successful B2C companies, the first that springs to my mind is Amazon - the largest retailer in the United States.
 The company has built a powerful brand with the whole business model of providing various kinds of products to its customers around the world.

 Amazon starts selling books at the beginning, then expands the business to all sorts of different verticals, including electronics, fashion, and house goods.
 There are more than 353 million products sold on Amazon’s marketplace.
-The data report Q2 2018 about the competitive state of eCommerce marketplaces by JumpShot indicates that Amazon has 89.9% of market share for electronics.
+The data report Q2 2018 about the competitive state of E-commerce marketplaces by JumpShot indicates that Amazon has 89.9% of the market share for electronics.
 Amazon platform now owns over 310 million active users across the globe.
 And according to CNBC, people start searching for products on Amazon over Google, which stimulates the company’s growth in the future.

 Airbnb is a successful example of B2C businesses in the travel.
 The company provides you with essential things for an unforgettable trip - places, accommodations, experiences, and more.
 In eleven years of business, Airbnb’s site lists more than six million rooms, flats, and houses in over 81,000 cities around the world.